 The state determines the age and residency requirements necessary for someone to run for the legislature, but here are some general skills that will help you succeed in this role:

 - Ability to articulate a vision and action steps to get there

 - Willingness to travel back and forth to the state capitol

-Did you know: in 2020, 2,161 of the 7,383 (29.3%) state legislators in the United States are women.
-520 of these women are serving in their state senates, and 1,641 are serving in state house or assembly seats.
-Since 1971, there are 5 times as many women serving in state legislatures.
-We still need more women in office, and we think YOU should run.
+Did you know that as of 2023, 2,412 of the 7,383 (32.7%) state legislators in the United States are women.
+592 of these women are serving in their state senates, and 1,820 are serving in state house or assembly seats.
+We still need more women in office, and we think YOU should run!

 - If you’re thinking, “Well, maybe, but…” hold your buts because you need a pep talk.
 Check out our 26 Common Barriers to Running for Office!

 - Get all of the details about what a State Legislator does, what’s required, what they get paid, and more in our Public Office Profile Suite.